 - You will most likely not have too much storage space at the hospital.
 It is a good idea to keep a few things in your car or ready in a bag at home.
 Your partner can always go and get it when needed.

-What To Pack In Hospital Bag For C Section:
+What To Pack In A Hospital Bag For C Section?

-Here is a detailed hospital bag checklist for c-section you will need for yourself.
+The American Pregnancy Association mentions a list of articles that may be useful during your hospital stay (2).
+With its help, we have compiled a detailed hospital bag checklist for c-sections you will need for yourself.
 Make sure you check and add or remove items as per your need and convenience.

 Your picture ID (drivers license, for instance).